Ozzie Albies Player Props: Braves vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff is No. 1 in MLB with a collective 9.8 strikeouts per nine innings.
+- The White Sox pitching staff leads MLB with a collective 9.7 strikeouts per nine innings.

-- The White Sox's 4.54 team ERA ranks 25th among all league pitching staffs.
+- The White Sox have a 4.59 team ERA that ranks 25th across all MLB pitching staffs.

-- The White Sox allow the third-most home runs in baseball (125 total, 1.4 per game).
+- White Sox pitchers combine to give up the third-most home runs in baseball (126 total, 1.4 per game).

-- In his most recent time out on Wednesday, June 28, the righty threw four innings against the Los Angeles Angels, allowing two earned runs while surrendering four hits.
+- In his last time out on Thursday, July 6, the right-hander threw seven scoreless innings against the Toronto Blue Jays while surrendering one hit.

-- The 27-year-old has put up an ERA of 4.08, with 10.2 strikeouts per nine innings, in 16 games this season.
-Opposing hitters have a .217 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.